domino-club/domino-club.github.io/content/jams/tongues-jam.md

     credit: Dirty, Princess, and Boy-Parser

   - itch: where-in-the-word-is-farming-sandy-eggo
-    title: WHERE IN THE WORLD IS FARMING SANDY EGGO?
+    title: WHERE IN THE WORD IS FARMING SANDY EGGO?
     credit: Ooh Yeah Baby

   - itch: joey-wamones-improbably-inverse-archaeological-expedition